selfishprimate/gerillass-docs/content/_index.md

 {{< /highlight >}}
 {{< /highlightwrap >}}

-## Experimenting Gerillass
+## Experimenting

-Experimenting Gerillass is easy.
-You can [**download the Gerillass library**](https://github.com/selfishprimate/gerillass/archive/master.zip), include it in your project, or use [**Gulpazan**](https://github.com/selfishprimate/gulpazan).
-Gulpazan is a Gulp based workflow, and it comes with Gerillass and all the packages and configurations that you'll need to work with Sass. [**Learn how you can install Gulpazan**](https://github.com/selfishprimate/gulpazan).
+Experimentation with Gerillass is easy: If you're processing Sass files on your computer already, [download the Gerillass Sass library](https://github.com/selfishprimate/gerillass/archive/master.zip), include it in your project, and start using it.
+If not, use [Gerillass Play](https://github.com/selfishprimate/gerillass-play)!
+Gerillass Play is a Gulp based playground, built for you to get started with [Sass](https://sass-lang.com/) and [Gerillass](https://gerillass.com/) quickly.

 {{< hint info >}}
 **Important Note**: Don't forget that you must have [**Node.js**](https://nodejs.org/en/) and [**Gulp**](https://gulpjs.com/docs/en/getting-started/quick-start) installed globally on your machine.
 {{< /hint >}}

+## Testing

+Gerillass comes with a unit-testing module named [True](https://github.com/oddbird/true), which makes Sass unit tests possible (endless thanks to the [OddBird Team](https://github.com/oddbird)).

+You can find two test examples under the `test` folder, take your time, examine the codes, and then write your unit tests.
+After that, run the following command to see if the tests pass.

+{{< highlightwrap class="terminal">}}
+{{< highlight nix >}}
+npm test
+{{< /highlight >}}
+{{< /highlightwrap >}}